pnp/pnpcore/docs/using-the-sdk/basics-getdata.md

     var webId = context.Web.Id;

-    // Do a default load of the IWeb await context.Web.LoadAsync();
+    // Do a default load of the IWeb
+    // Data is loaded into the context await context.Web.LoadAsync();

-    // Do a controlled load of the IWeb, only the web title is loaded await context.Web.LoadAsync(p => p.Title);
+    // Do a controlled load of the IWeb, only the web title is loaded
+    // Data is loaded into the context await context.Web.LoadAsync(p => p.Title);

-    // Do a controlled load of the IWeb, only the web title and all the lists in the web are loaded await context.Web.LoadAsync(p => p.Title, p => p.Lists);
+    // Do a controlled load of the IWeb, only the web title and all the lists in the web are loaded
+    // Data is loaded into the context await context.Web.LoadAsync(p => p.Title, p => p.Lists);

     foreach (var list in context.Web.Lists)